miconda/tshark-scripts/README.md

-# tshark-scripts
+# TShark Scripts For SIP Traffic Processing

-Lua scripts for tshark/wireshark
+Lua scripts for processing SIP traffic with tshark/wireshark on PCAP files.